How did Alexander really develop his technique?

 • Session video: Voice problems and FM's first discoveries

-• Module 3 script and references - now complete
+• Module 3 script and references

 • Table 1: Kofler vs FM - problems with clavicular breathing